Brufico/DCProject2/Readme.md

 3. Steps 1 to 4 of the assignment:

  + the script reads the two common elements: activity_labels.txt, and features.txt, and prepares the features vector for use.
  + for the test dataset, the three components datasets (subject id, Activity (y) , and measurements (X) are read, prepared for assembly and assembled to form  the test dataframe.
  + the same operations are performed again for the training dataframe.
  + the two dataframes are combined with `rbind`.
  + the "means" and "standard deviations" variables are then selected and the result is the first tidy dataset, assigned to the variable `okdata`.

 4. Step 5

  + The variables of the previous dataframe are then summarized using the functions `melt` and `dcast` of the pachage`reshape2`.
 The result is the final tidy dataset, assigned to the variable `s_okdata` and saved in "summary.txt".

-It is possible to read and view this dataset using the following code (if "summary.txt" is in your work directory):
+It is possible to read and view this dataset in RStudio using the following code (if "summary.txt" is in your work directory):
 ````
 tidy <- read.table("summary.txt", header=TRUE)
 View(tidy)